arminmajerie/dockview-solid-port/packages/dockview-solid/README.md

 ---

+## Important
 **This package is for SolidJS.**
 It is NOT based on `solid-dockview` (outdated) or the React-dependent `dockview-solid` from mathuo/dockview.

+This is a SolidJS source package.
+Consumers must use a build tool that applies the SolidJS JSX transform (e.g. vite-plugin-solid or rollup-plugin-solid) to all .jsx and .tsx files from this package.

+Do NOT use React or default JSX transforms—you will get runtime errors.

+please look att the project ***dockview-solid-example*** in the github page to get started with a semi complex example.

+### consumers must have:
+* A working Vite+vite-plugin-solid setup O
+  * Or
+* a Rollup/Webpack config that compiles imported .jsx using the SolidJS transform

 ---